AlexParamonov/processor/README.md

 #### BatchProcessor
 Allows to fetch records by batches of defined size.

-It is based on `query` method that suppose to run a query method on database.
+It is based on `query` method that is supposed to run a query method on a database.

 Recommended to override `fetch_batch` method to get real reason to use batch processing. `fetch_batch` could be `query.first(10)` or